erikeldridge/erikeldridge.github.com/_posts/2017-11-01-team-efficiency.md

 This relates to product ownership in that an engineer working on a side project is her own customer.

+### Self-organization

+Given a clear charter, people should be able to self-organize.

 ### Focus time

 Provide folks doing focused work with uninterrupted time, eg "no-meeting Thursdays", biasing to Mondays and Fridays for meetings, etc. [Paul Graham's "Maker's Schedule, Manager's Schedule"](http://www.paulgraham.com/makersschedule.html) and [Joel Spolsky's "Task Switches Considered Harmful"](https://www.joelonsoftware.com/2001/02/12/human-task-switches-considered-harmful/) describe this well.